Decision Support for Tribes

 Technology and Market Analytics.
 NREL provides credible research and analytics to identify impactful opportunities for energy development on tribal lands.
 Drawing on NREL's deep scientific and technical knowledge related to energy, and core capability of energy analytics, NREL provides tailored information to tribal leaders and other stakeholders to inform energy decision making.

 Capacity Building.
 To effectively deliver clean energy technologies to market, governments, program administrators, and technology end users, NREL provides technology, market, and stakeholder communications strategy trainings to tribes.
-Current trainings are offered through the DOE Office of Indian Energy.
+Recent trainings have been offered through the DOE Office of Indian Energy.

 Resilience Assessment and Planning.
 NREL provides renewable energy community assessments to identify climate vulnerabilities and help develop solutions.
 Leveraging extensive experience in disaster planning, response, and recovery, NREL works with tribes to develop community-specific plans and strategies to reduce vulnerability and increase resilience.